Boris Berezovsky (businessman): Convictions in absentia and investigations abroad

 After Berezovsky gained political asylum in Britain, the Russian authorities vigorously pursued various criminal charges against him.
 This culminated in two trials in absentia.
 From London, Berezovsky called the trial, which sentenced him to six years in prison, "a farce".
 In June 2009, the Krasnogorsk City Court near Moscow sentenced Berezovsky to thirteen years imprisonment for defrauding AvtoVAZ of 58 million rubles (US$1.9 million) in the 1990s.
 Berezovsky was represented by a court-appointed lawyer.

 In spite of Berezovsky's successes in Britain in fighting off extradition requests and exposing Russian court convictions as politically motivated (see below), some other jurisdictions cooperated with Russian authorities in seizing his property and targeting his financial transactions as money laundering.
 Berezovsky succeeded in overturning some of these actions.
 In July 2007, Brazilian prosecutors issued an arrest warrant for Berezovsky in connection with his investment in the Brazilian football club Corinthians.
 However, a year later the Brazilian Supreme Court cancelled the order and stopped the investigation.
-On Russian requests, French authorities raided his villa in Nice in search of documents, and seized his two yachts parked on the French Riviera.
+On Russian requests, French authorities raided his villa in Nice in search of documents, and seized his two yachts berthed on the French Riviera.
 However, some months later, the boats were released by a French court.
 Swiss prosecutors have been assisting their Russian colleagues for over a decade in investigating Berezovsky's finances.